 Achieve Life Sciences Announces Granting of New Hire Inducement Award

-/EIN News/ -- SEATTLE, Wash. and VANCOUVER, British Columbia, March 17, 2023 (GLOBE NEWSWIRE) -- Achieve Life Sciences, Inc. (Nasdaq: ACHV), a late-stage pharmaceutical company committed to the global development and commercialization of cytisinicline for smoking cessation and nicotine dependence, today announced that the Company has issued an inducement grant of stock options to a new employee.
+SEATTLE, Wash. and VANCOUVER, British Columbia, March 17, 2023 (GLOBE NEWSWIRE) -- Achieve Life Sciences, Inc. ACHV, a late-stage pharmaceutical company committed to the global development and commercialization of cytisinicline for smoking cessation and nicotine dependence, today announced that the Company has issued an inducement grant of stock options to a new employee.

 Achieve's Board of Directors approved the new employment inducement grant to purchase 25,000 shares of Achieve's common stock with the grant awarded on March 14, 2023.
 Achieve granted the stock options as a material inducement to the new employee for entering into an employment agreement with Achieve in accordance with Nasdaq Listing Rule 5635(c)(4).